-Figure 3.34 General morphology of Ribes nigrum
+Figure 3.34 General morphology of black currant

-It is considered as a native plant in the region of Northern and Central Europe as well as North Asia.
+Black currant (see also Figure 3.34) is considered as a native plant in the region of Northern and Central Europe as well as North Asia.
 Poland and Germany are considered the most important producers as they produce about 50% of the world blackcurrant production.
-East Germany, Czechoslovakia, the United Kingdom, Norway and Hungary are also considered major producers for this species (FAO 1989, 1990).
+Germany, the United Kingdom, Norway and Hungary were also considered major producers for this species in the late 1980ies (FAO 1989, 1990).

-Commercially, black currant (soft fruit cultivation) has an annual tradition of 185,000 worldwide and 160,000 tons in Europe (Hedley et al., 2010).
+Commercially, black currant (soft fruit cultivation) has an annual production of 185,000 tonnes worldwide and 160,000 tons in Europe (Hedley et al., 2010).
 It could be concluded that Germany, Poland and the United Kingdom contribute about 80% of total production.
 Total world production of blackcurrant averaged about 205,150 tons in 2006.
-Subsequently, production figures ranged from 166,320 tons (2007) to 185,535 tons (2008) and then to 136,446 tons (2009).
+Subsequently, production figures ranged from 166,320 tonnes (2007) to 185,535 tonnes (2008) and then to 136,446 tonnes (2009).
 Globally, Poland is by far the largest producer of black currants, with the United Kingdom in second place.
 Among non-European countries, New Zealand is the main producer followed by Canada and the United States.
 In Sweden, commercial production covers about 350-400 hectares and there is still great potential for crop growth due to favorable climatic and soil conditions, preferably in the south.
 Production figures for the Russian federation and China are not available, although blackcurrants are an important soft fruit crop of growing economic importance in these areas.

-The medium size shrub, black currant, is a woody shrub which is growing up to 1.5m.
+The medium size shrub, black currant, is a woody shrub which is growing up to 1.5 m.
 Its alternate leaves are simple and broad 3-5 cm with 5 palmate lobes accompanied with serrated margin.
 Flowers are presented as racemes up to 8 cm contain 10-20 flowers each is 8 mm in diameter.
 This hairy flowers contain glands have yellow color.
 The inconspicuous petals are shorter than the flowers.
 The style and stigma as well as the two fused carpels are surrounded by five stamens.
 Flowers are pollinated by insects and winds.
 Strigs of green fruits will ripen to be edible with dark purple color and glossy skin at the mid of summer season containing many seeds.
 Plant parts seem to have aromatic smell.